datanucleus/datanucleus-core/README.md

 #### persist
 Calls ExecutionContext.persistObject which calls EC.persistObjectWork.
-Creates an ObjectProvider (StateManagerImpl - OP).
+Creates a StateManager (StateManagerImpl - SM).
 Adds the object to EC.dirtyOPs.
-Calls OP.makePersistent which calls OP.internalMakePersistent which will pass the persist through to the datastore plugin.
+Calls SM.makePersistent which calls SM.internalMakePersistent which will pass the persist through to the datastore plugin.
 Calls PersistenceHandler.insertObject, which will do any necessary cascade persist (coming back through EC.persistObjectInternal, EC.indirectDirtyOPs).

 #### remove
 Calls ExecutionContext.deleteObject, which calls ExecutionContext.deleteObjectWork.
 This will add the object to EC.dirtyOPs.
-Calls OP.deletePersistent.
+Calls SM.deletePersistent.
-Calls OP.internalDeletePersistent which will pass the delete through to the datastore plugin.
+Calls SM.internalDeletePersistent which will pass the delete through to the datastore plugin.
 Calls PersistenceHandler.deleteObject, which will do any necessary cascade delete (coming back through EC.deleteObjectInternal, EC.indirectDirtyOPs).

 #### update field
-Calls OP.setXXXField which calls OP.updateField and, in turn, EC.makeDirty.
+Calls SM.setXXXField which calls SM.updateField and, in turn, EC.makeDirty.
 The update is then queued internally until EC.flushInternal is triggered (e.g 3 changes waiting).